PyRepair/maniple/training-data/summarize-experiment-v2/keras/25/prompt_response_response_10.md

             # 'RGB'->'BGR'
             x = x[..., ::-1]
         mean = [103.939, 116.779, 123.68]
-        std = None

         # Zero-center by mean pixel
-    if mode == 'torch' or mode == 'caffe': for i in range(len(x)):
+        for i in range(3):
             x[..., i] -= mean[i]

-    if std is not None:
-        for i in range(len(x)):
-            x[..., i] /= std[i]

     return x
 ```

-This corrected function applies the mean subtraction channel-wise, as required.
-This ensures that the output will be in the correct format and will satisfy the expectations outlined in the failing test cases.
+This corrected function should now pass the failing test and provide the expected preprocessing for the given input array, modes, and data formats, resolving the initial bug.